vodquang96/django-anymail/docs/esps/mailgun.rst

 .. _mailgun-templates:

-Batch sending/merge and ESP templates
+Batch sending/merge
 -------------------------------------

-Mailgun does not offer :ref:`ESP stored templates <esp-stored-templates>`, so Anymail's :attr:`~anymail.message.AnymailMessage.template_id` message attribute is not supported with the Mailgun backend.

-Mailgun *does* support :ref:`batch sending <batch-send>` with per-recipient merge data.
+Mailgun supports :ref:`batch sending <batch-send>` with per-recipient merge data.
 You can refer to Mailgun "recipient variables" in your message subject and body, and supply the values with Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data`